 The fund is an actively-managed fund.
 Actively-managed refers to a fund in which the fund manager takes active, independent investment decisions with the objective of exceeding the returns of the benchmark index over the long term.
-The fund's benchmark index is Solactive ISS ESG Screened Global Markets Index NTR.
-The benchmark index is relevant as it reflects the fund's investment universe as described in the fund's investment focus.
+The fund's benchmark index is Solactive ISS ESG Screened Latin America Large, Small & Mid Cap UCITS Index.
+The benchmark index is relevant as it reflects the fund's investment universe as described in the fund's investment focus and excluding controversial sectors and norm-breakers.

 The fund is managed thematically, which means that we focus on identifying companies with clear exposure to thematic drivers.
 The thematic drivers are identified in longterm and well-analyzed investment themes.
 Of those equities with exposure to the desired thematic drivers, the fund manager selects those companies that are considered to be the best-managed from a financial and sustainability perspective, with profit outlooks that are not fully priced by the market.
 Within the scope of the thematic management, the fund invests in companies that pursuant to the Management Company's assessment have, or are expected to obtain, a positive impact on any of the UN's 17 Sustainable Development Goals through their products, services or business activities.
-The fund normally consists of 40-80 companies, which is significantly less than the fund's benchmark index.
+The fund normally consists of 30-70 companies, which is significantly less than the fund's benchmark index.
 The fund invests in companies irrespective of whether or not these are included in the benchmark index.

 The activity level in a fund is calculated through the use of the tracking error measurement.
+The fund's returns and tracking error are reported for the past ten years (or if the fund has existed for a shorter period, from the launch of the fund if the fund has existed for a minimum of two years) in the following table.
 Tracking error is defined as the volatility in the difference between the fund's returns and the returns of the benchmark index.
 Tracking error is calculated according to industry standards, is based on the monthly data and reflects the past 24 months.
 A higher deviation in returns from the benchmark index gives a higher tracking error.
 The level of the tracking error differs between different types of funds (actively-managed funds, index funds, etc.) and fund categories (e.g., equities or fixed income), given that the risk levels of the underlying markets differ from each other.
 The selection of the benchmark index is of importance for the level of the tracking error.
 In the selection of an index our ambition has been to obtain an index that is as relevant as possible in relation to the fund's long-term investment focus.
 We have therefore selected a benchmark index that is sustainabilityoriented and thus more concentrated/"narrower" than the "broader" benchmark indexes more prevalent in the sector.
 A broader benchmark index often means that the tracking error in the fund will be higher relative to the more concentrated index.

 Information on the comparison of the fund's returns relative to the benchmark index is available on the Management Company's website.
+The fund's returns and tracking error are shown in the table below.